Sunday, 11 June 2006

 I went to see Pam at her home.
 Pam had been in the hospital for back pain.
 Pam told me about her experience in the hospital.
 She saw the doctors only on the day of her admission.
 After that for the next two and half weeks, she never saw her house officer.

-The British NHS, national health services had such a reputation with people coming from all over to benefit from the British standard of medical care, what has happened to it?
+The British NHS, national health services had such a reputation with people coming from all over the world to benefit from the British standard of medical care.
+I was wondering what has happened to it?

 In the morning, flying back to Bologna, I saw the headlines in the newspaper, a private hospital in London is "forced to cut 1000 jobs because of lack of funds".